SanthoshDheerajThota/SanthoshDheerajThota/README.md

-This is  place where questions that are generally asked in techinical coding interview are placed with answers.
+# My Library
+This is the place where all standard logical most asked progras are posted inorder that every one who take a look at the programs can develop logical thinking and can also help as a reference